 South Australia introduced legislation to preserve the state's book publications as early as 1878.
 The Copyright Act number 95 stated that a copy of every book published in

-In the flowery language of the day, Part II section 15 said: 'A printed copy of the whole of every book which shall be first published in South Australia after the passing of this Act, together with all maps, prints, or other engravings belong thereto, finished and colored in the same manner as the best published copies of the same, and also of any second or subsequent edition of any book which shall be so published, with any additions or alterations, whether the same shall be in letter-press or in the maps, prints, or other engravings belonging thereto, and whether the first edition of such books shall have been published before or after the passing of this Act, and also of any second or subsequent edition shall not have been delivered for the use of the South Australian Institute at Adelaide, bound, sewed, or stitched together, and upon the best paper on which the same shall be printed, shall, within two calendar months after the day on which any such book shall be first sold, published, or offered for sale within South Australia, be delivered by or on behalf of the publisher thereof at the South Australian Institute aforesaid.'
+In the flowery language of the day, Part II section 15 said: 'A printed copy of the whole of every book which shall be first published in South Australia after the passing of this Act, together with all maps, prints, or other engravings belong thereto, finished and coloured in the same manner as the best-published copies of the same, and also of any second or subsequent edition of any book which shall be so published, with any additions or alterations, whether the same shall be in letter-press or in the maps, prints, or other engravings belonging thereto, and whether the first edition of such books shall have been published before or after the passing of this Act, and also of any second or subsequent edition shall not have been delivered for the use of the South Australian Institute at Adelaide, bound, sewed, or stitched together, and upon the best paper on which the same shall be printed, shall, within two calendar months after the day on which any such book shall be first sold, published, or offered for sale within South Australia, be delivered by or on behalf of the publisher thereof at the South Australian Institute aforesaid.'

 The annual report of 1884-85 reported that 11 books, 13 pamphlets and two pieces of music were deposited under the Act.

 South Australia introduced legislation to preserve the state's official public documents in 1925.
 An Act to regulate the Disposal of Public Documents, to amend the Public Library, Museum, and Art Gallery, and Institutes Acts, 1909 to 1924, and for other purposes, number 1683 made it compulsory for government departments to inform and get permission from the Public Library before destroying records, and also enabled the recovery of public documents from unauthorised persons.
 This was effectively Australia’s first archives act, referring to original documents rather than published items.